 Other Common Names: Giant Pentas

-A taxonomic revision has renamed the species Paracarphalea kirondron.
+A recent taxonomic revision has renamed the species Paracarphalea kirondron.

 Relative scarcity in Australia is attributed to its difficulty of propagation, either by cuttings or seed [6, 7] and of nursery production .
 These issues have been addressed well enough to now make reasonable numbers commercially available in Australia, albeit at a premium price.